mishrasidhant/automation-scripts/README.md

 # ⚙️ automation-scripts

-A modular monorepo for managing **system-level automation scripts** and their corresponding `systemd` services.
+A modular monorepo for managing **system-level automation tools and scripts**.
-Each automation is **self-contained** — it can exist independently or be linked with a `systemd` unit when ready for deployment.
+Each automation is **self-contained** and **independently deployable** — modules can be standalone scripts, hotkey-triggered utilities, systemd services, client-server architectures, or any combination that fits the use case.

 ---